 speedball rubber roller (ideally, not 100% required but it helps)

 Step #1 - Prepping

 A. Make sure you have all your supplies ready.
-I like to prepare where I'm going to put the panel while it dries by laying out the extra paper and having the weights/books on standby.
+I like to prepare where I'm going to put the panel when it's ready to dry by laying out the extra paper and having the weights/books on standby.

 As well as keeping your watercolor paper clean, using paper for your clean dry surface is also important because as the glue/gel dries it releases moisture.
 So if you use plastic or something else non-absorbent then your watercolor paper will have a hard time drying

 B. Cut the paper to fit the wood panel.
-You're going to want it at least .5 to 1 inch larger on all sides than the panel.
+You're going to want it at least an extra .5 to 1 inch on all sides.